chearon/dropflow/README.md

 function paintToSvg(root: BlockContainer): string;
 ```

-Paints the layout to an SVG string, with `@font-face` rules referencing the URL you passed to `registerFont`.
+Paints the layout to an SVG string, with `@font-face` rules referencing the URL you passed to `flow.FontFace`.

 ### `paintToSvgElements`